RedEye1003/RedEye1003/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+ ## 🏆 Achievements
+ - 🌟Hall of Fame Recognition: Awarded a place in the Hall of Fame of (MSRC) Microsoft Security Response Center for outstanding contributions.
+- Bounty Awarded: Received a bounty for a P3 security finding on an Android application.
+- Penetration Testing Expertise: Conducted successful penetration tests for high-profile clients across web applications, APIs, networks, and mobile platforms.

 ## 🛠️ Tech Stack & Tools
 - Languages: HTML, CSS, Python, JavaScript, Bash and SQL
 - Cybersecurity Tools: Burp Suite, Wireshark, Nmap, Metasploit, OWASP ZAP, and more.